Hazel I Findlay Country Manor in Saint Johns, MI

 • pro The food was tasty and plentiful.

-• pro The facility was clean and secure, with presentable and attentive staff.
+• pro The facility was clean and secure, with staff who were presentable, attentive, and had a good bedside manner.

-• pro The grounds are nice, with flowers, bird feeders, and a covered outdoor area.
+• pro The grounds were nice, with flowers, bird feeders, and a covered outdoor area.

 • pro The facility allows pets to visit loved ones, which is important.